 The founders told us to "establish justice," but the complexities of that search are interminable.
 The Sixth Amendment guarantees many rights to criminal defendants.
 Some Americans ask, why does the criminal get so many rights?

-If an innocent person is sent to prison, this a painful injustice which must be corrected.
+If an innocent person is sent to prison, this a painful injustice that must be corrected.
 But add to that, the real criminal is still free, unpunished and still making trouble.
 It's a double whammy of injustice.

 This amendment is a fountain of litigation, because of the importance of America's legal system to justice.